It’s a photographer’s best friend, a selling point for homes, and a major perk for office employees: natural light.

 Since mental health and sleep often go hand in hand, it’s not surprising that natural light affects both.

-A small 2014 study of office workers revealed that the more natural light exposure they received, the better sleep they experienced.
+A small of office workers revealed that the more natural light exposure they received, the better sleep they experienced.

 4. Reduces health risks of fluorescent lighting

 The more time you spend in a source of natural light, the less time you’ll likely spend in the unnatural light of fluorescent bulbs.

 Though compact fluorescent lamps are generally recognized as safe, for some people, exposure to fluorescent light appears to elicit an elevated stress response.

 With CFLs (compact florescent light bulbs) as your main light source day in and day out, this could increase your risk for migraines and eye strain.

 (P.S.
 Broken CFL bulbs can also emit dangerous amounts of mercury, so if you’ve got adventurous kids, keep these out of reach!)

 With all the health benefits at stake, what can you do to let the sunshine in?